FredrikLindgren/svdvorak/README.md

 Visual descriptions of the layout are available in the images folder.
 Note that you cannot see the virtual keys.

+The file CapsLockToControl.reg will modify the Windows registry to change Caps Lock into another Control.

 Installers are available under Releases.
 They have been tested with Windows 7 and Windows 10.

 ## Compatibility